|Register Now! One Payment|

 This is your opportunity for a chance to play the world’s largest songwriters festival, Tin Pan South, on Saturday, April 1st!

 All Spring Training attendees will have a chance to enter their song for consideration.
 The NSAI staff will compile all submissions and narrow them down to the top 24.
 The top 24 songs will appear on a private webpage, similar to NSAI's Top 40 Song Page, for all Spring Training 2017 attendees to cast their votes for the top 12 songs.
-Attendees will be emailed a link prior to the event where they can first enter their song, and then cast their votes for a max of 12 songs.
+Attendees will be emailed a link prior to the event where they can first enter their song, and then cast their vote for their favorite songs!
 The writers of the top 24 songs and the top 12 winners will be revealed at the conclusion of the event on Saturday, April 1st.
 The writers of the 12 winning songs will have the opportunity to play their song during the Tin Pan South Songwriters Festival later that evening.
 Please know if you are chosen, you will need to perform the entered song live.
 Only enter if you are comfortable with performing live.
 We will not provide an accompanist for you.
-You must register and submit your song before March 3rd to be eligible.
+Submissions closed for Best of Spring Training on March 3rd.

 (subject to change)